UoGSoE/marketplace-claude/README.md

 Now you should have varous `/teamdev:` commands available and if you run `/skills` there will be some teamdev skills listed.

+**Note:** The plugin includes a hook that stops claude doing some of it's "bad habits".
+It assumes the path is `~/Documents/code/agent-edit-checker/check.php`.
+The repo for that script is at `https://github.com/ohnotnow/agent-edit-checker`.
+If you don't want to use it, or have it in a different path, edit the json file in your `~/.claude/plugins/marketplaces/teamdev-plugins/plugins/agent-skills/hooks/` directory.